Engineero/tf_sprinkles/README.md

-# tf_sprinkles
+# TF Sprinkles
-Sprinkles augmentation implemented in TensorFlow
+Sprinkles augmentation implemented in TensorFlow.

 Based on Less Wright's Medium article, [Progessive Sprinkles: a New Data Augmentation for CNNs][0].
 See also his [post on fast.ai][1].